February 2, 2023

-Protectivity provides full cover for thousands of pet businesses just like yours, starting from as little as £75 a year.
+Protectivity provides full cover for thousands of pet businesses, including dog grooming insurance, starting from as little as £75 a year.
 Our policies include public liability; Care, Custody and Control; equipment cover; legal expenses, and can also include employers’ liability if you hire staff.
 Available through flexible monthly payment plans, our policies can give you peace of mind and vital protection without putting pressure on your bottom line.

 Take a more detailed look at our pet business insurance policies here.